 In mild climates, Alum Root stays green year-round and adds lots of interest to your winter garden.

-Growing year-round can cause your plant to look a bit ragged in the springtime, groom well as the weather warms.
+Growing year-round can cause your plant to look a bit ragged in the springtime, grooming well as the weather warms.

 Related Reading: Growing and Care of Heucherella Plants